Delta IV

 Main Engine

-Design simplicity and demonstrated capability define the Delta IV RS-68A main engine.
-Designed and manufactured by Aerojet Rocketdyne, the throttleable RS-68A engine is the largest existing hydrogen-burning engine.
-Conceived using a simplified design approach, it has fewer parts, is lower risk and has inherently reliable operation.
+Design simplicity and demonstrated capability defined the Delta IV RS-68A main engine.
+Designed and manufactured by Aerojet Rocketdyne, the throttleable RS-68A engine was the largest existing hydrogen-burning engine.
+Conceived using a simplified design approach, it had fewer parts, was lower risk and had inherently reliable operation.

 • Nominal Thrust (sea level): 702,000 lbs